 First and second year students who fail an exam or who receive a borderline passing score are eligible to review their exams.
-Students are informed of their exam results as soon as they are posted on MYALBERT (http://myalbert.einstein.yu.edu).
-We encourage students to contact the Office of Academic Support and Counseling to set up an appointment with Dr. Kelly or Dr. Petersen as soon as they learn of their failed or borderline passing score.
-After MYALBERT notification, the student who fails an exam will also receive a certified letter and an email informing them that they must contact the Office of Academic Support and Counseling and schedule an appointment with Dr. Kelly or Dr. Petersen to discuss the exam experience and schedule an exam review session.
-Although students are required to meet with Dr. Kelly or Dr. Petersen soon after MYALBERT notification of their failed exam, they can wait up until 2 weeks before their scheduled make-up exam (see guidelines section) to review their exam.
+Students are informed of their exam results as soon as they are posted on ExamSoft.
+We encourage students to contact the Office of Academic Support and Counseling to set up an appointment with Dr. Kelly as soon as they learn of their failed or borderline passing score.
+Students who fail an exam will also receive a certified letter and an email informing them that they must contact the Office of Academic Support and Counseling and schedule an appointment with Dr. Kelly to discuss the exam experience and schedule an exam review session.
+Although students are required to meet with Dr. Kelly soon after notification of their failed exam, they can wait up until 2 weeks before their scheduled make-up exam (see guidelines section) to review their exam.

 A student who receives a borderline passing score will be notified by email that OASC is aware of their low exam score performance.
-They will be invited to meet with Dr. Kelly or Dr. Petersen.
+They will be invited to meet with Dr. Kelly .
 Although this meeting is strongly encouraged, it is not required.
 It is the responsibility of all students receiving a borderline pass or a failed score to contact the OASC.

 Basic science exams are sequestered.
 Exam review sessions are completed under supervsion in Belfer, Room 410A.
 Students have up to 1 hour to review an exam.
-During this time, students typically review their scantron, test booklet, and the exam content.
 Students are asked to consider all possible factors contributing to the low exam score (e.g., fund of knowledge, ineffective study strategies, test-taking errors, reading, comprehension, or attention issues, poor time management, personal problems, etc.) Students will be advised to schedule follow-up appointments to discuss these issues and/or may be given appropriate referrals.
 Students will also be encouraged to sign up for tutoring if they have not already done so.

 Tutors, faculty or friends are not allowed to join a student reviewing an exam.
 Borrowing or taking the sequestered exam out of the office will not be permitted.
 The use of notebooks, texts, lecture materials, pens/pencils, etc. will not be permitted.
 Students will not be allowed to write on, mark, or photocopy the exam or test booklet.
 The use of calculators, palm pilots, iphones, camera phones and other devices will not be allowed.
 A student may request an exam review worksheet to track wrong answers, careless errors, difficult questions, etc. The worksheet will be collected at the end of the session and kept with the student's exam.
 Worksheets cannot be photocopied or taken out of the office.